 *Pair with our Kindergarten Printables BUNDLE for Summer!

 We’ve been on a bit of a weaving craft streak since making our Rainbow Paper Plate Loom earlier this spring.
 I just love the focus that weaving brings out in children.

 Of course, you could still provide different colors of yarn for children if your class is capable of tying knots and can tie in those new colors independently, but I think the beads do a good job of adding in extra color without as much frustration.
-Children still get some knot tying opportunities at the beginning and end of the craft if they’re up for the challenge.
+Children still get some knot tying opportunities at the beginning and end of the craft.

 - 3ft length yarn in yellow or orange – one end taped for easy bead stringing